GrenRadon/Parallel_Programming_Course/README.md

 - n2 is the number of columns in B and rows in C.
 - n3 is the number of columns in C;

-The scope to achieved in this project was to implement a parallelized version of the previous explained C code by using OpenMP directives.
+The scope achieved in this project was to implement a parallelized version of the previous explained C code by using OpenMP directives.
+Pragma regions were correctly placed taking into account concepts already seen at HPC instruction.